-If you receive an SOA (see above) that includes a penalty charge, but you believe there is a reason why all or a portion of the penalty should be waived (e.g., reasonable cause), you may request a waiver.
-Information about what constitutes reasonable cause as well as information about other situations where a penalty waiver might be warranted can be found in § 21 of the appendix to PBGC's premium payment regulation, 29 CFR Part 4007, available on the "Resources" section of www.pbgc.gov.
+If you receive a Statement of Account ("SOA") that includes a penalty charge, but you believe there is a reason why all or a portion of the penalty should be waived (e.g., reasonable cause), you may request a waiver.
+Information about what constitutes reasonable cause as well as information about other situations where a penalty waiver might be warranted can be found in § 21 of the appendix to PBGC's premium payment regulation, 29 CFR Part 4007, available on the "Law and Regulations" page of the Practitioners Page of PBGC's website.